CTWills/gtd_exploration/README.md

 The data is orginally in an excel file with over 200,000 rows.
 Reading this with python will be extremely slow so I first converted the file to a csv. <br>
 From there I had to filter out all data that didnt involve the United States. <br>
 There are also criteria for each event that gives a confidence level of whether or not the event was actually a terrorist attack.
 I am including only the events where there are no doubt its a terrorist attack.
+This criteria started being recored only after 1997, so all events before then are also included in this analysis.

 # Findings